The Forum (February 2020)

 Stanford University, Stanford, California

-Lighting the Way: A National Forum on Archival Discovery and Delivery will take place over 2.5 days at Stanford University in Stanford, California from February 10-12, 2020.
-The event will include approximately 50 participants, and will focus on information sharing and collaborative problem solving around improving how user-facing systems support discovery and delivery for archives and special collections.
+Lighting the Way: A National Forum on Archival Discovery and Delivery took place over 2.5 days at Stanford University in Stanford, California from February 10-12, 2020.
+The event included approximately 70 participants, and focused on information sharing and collaborative problem solving around improving how user-facing systems support discovery and delivery for archives and special collections.

 Important details and logistics

-Where and when: The Forum will take place from February 10-12, 2020 at Stanford University.
-The main sessions will be held from 9am until 5pm on February 10 and 11, and will end no later than 2 pm on February 12.
-Additional location and travel information is available.
-A detailed agenda will be made available closer to the event.
+Where and when: The Forum took place from February 10-12, 2020 at Stanford University.
+The main sessions were held from 9am until 5pm on February 10 and 11, and ended at 12 pm on February 12.
+Additional location and travel information is available, as are a detailed agenda and list of invited speakers and presentations.

 Travel funding: Grant funds will allow us to fund partial to full travel costs, meals during the event, and lodging for most participants.
 Participants should indicate whether they need travel support as part of their application process.
 Travel funding is provided through reimbursements following the completion of travel.
 Partcipants whose travel is funded by the project must follow the travel reimbursement guidelines.